jordy33/raspberryhotspot/readme.md

-# hotspot
+### Raspberry pi 3 open vpn hotspot

-shell script for setup and management of hotspot (hostapd) functions on rpi platform
+Shell script for setup and management of hotspot (hostapd) functions on rpi platform

 functions: